Evan-R/modules/src/Selene/Components/DependencyInjection/README.md

 $container->setParam('my.param', 'param value');

-// passing a parameter to the services' constructor:
+// passing a parameter to the constructor of a service:
 $container->setService('my_service', 'Acme\FooService', ['@my.param']);
 // or
 $container->setService('my_service', 'Acme\FooService')
 	->addArgument('@my.param');

-// passing a service reference to the services' constructor:
+// passing a service reference to the constructor of a service:

 $container->setService('other_service', 'Acme\OtherService');